Curmudgeons (film): Plot summary

-Ralph, a foul-mouthed elderly man living in a Brooklyn assisted living facility attended to by Daniela, is visited by his granddaughter, Robin.
+Ralph Pajovic, a foul-mouthed elderly man living in a Brooklyn assisted living facility attended to by Daniela, is visited by his granddaughter, Robin.
 The two discuss family matters and someone named "Jackie" until Robin inquires if Ralph loved his late wife (Robin's grandmother).
 Ralph reveals that, although he was fond of his wife, he had never truly fallen in love until now.
 He is then visited by Brent, Jackie's grandson, who had brought his grandfather along, revealed to be another foul-mouthed old man who happens to be Ralph's lover (in a wheelchair), astonishing Ralph.
 The couple bemoan the fact that they live separately and briefly get into an argument.
 Jackie eventually gets Brent and Ralph to slow dance together in lieu of himself (as he is recovering from hip surgery), savouring the moment.
 Robin and Daniela join in, also dancing together.
 Jackie abruptly stops the music and proposes to Ralph.
 The entire visit is revealed to have been a plan by the four of them.
 Ralph, overcome with disbelief and emotion, embraces Jackie and accepts his proposal.